HMTEUNIS/zengarden/README.md

 # ZenGarden

-Zendesk-style simulator built with Next.js + Supabase.
+Zendesk-style ticketing simulator built with Next.js + Supabase.
+Develop portfolio projects with a ticketing system in the pipeline, great for BI automations, datavisualization piplines, analytics workflows.
+All with areas to show off backend code in a functional front end.

 ## 30-Second Quickstart